 - Three non-voting members: two non-Senate faculty and one undergraduate student member.

-To propose a new course for Diversity credit, please submit the Course Information Sheet and complete packet of course materials as a single PDF to the Undergraduate Council Analyst, with a cover letter addressed to the Chair of the Diversity Education Governance Committee.
+For each proposed course, please submit the following as a single PDF to the Undergraduate Council Analyst, with a cover letter addressed to the Chair of the Diversity Education Governance Committee:

 Final approval from the Undergraduate Council is required before a course is certified with Diversity credit.
-Departments, Counselors, and the Registrar’s Office are notified upon approval by the Undergraduate Council.
+The Registrar’s Office is notified upon approval by the Undergraduate Council.